craftcms/docs/docs/4.x/config/app.md

 ## Common Components

 We'll only cover a few commonly-customized components here.
 Refer to Craft's own [src/config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), [app.web.php](https://github.com/craftcms/cms/blob/main/src/config/app.web.php) and [app.console.php](https://github.com/craftcms/cms/blob/main/src/config/app.console.php) when determining what components and properties can be customized.
-For example, Craft swaps out <craft4:craft\web\Request> for <craft4:craft\console\Request> to help smooth over some differences in Yii's HTTP and CLI APIs.
+For example, Craft swaps out <craft4:craft\web\Request> for <craft4:craft\console\Request> to help smooth over some differences in Yii’s HTTP and CLI APIs.

-Even in the native application config map, some properties are omitted for brevity.
+Even in Craft’s default application config map, some components’ properties are omitted for brevity.
 Every component will be declared either as a closure (with an internal call to a config factory helper) or an array with a `class` key.
 All public properties (as well as private properties with the appropriate magic getter/setter methods) on those classes are configurable!
+Refer to the [class reference](https://docs.craftcms.com/api/v4/), or use GitHub’s [code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github) feature on [Craft's source code](https://github.com/craftcms/cms).

 ### Cache

-By default, Craft will store data caches in the `storage/runtime/cache/` folder.
-You can configure Craft to use alternative [cache storage](https://www.yiiframework.com/doc/guide/2.0/en/caching-data#supported-cache-storage) by overriding the `cache` application component from `config/app.php`.
+By default, Craft will store data caches on disk in the `storage/runtime/cache/` folder.
+You can configure Craft to use alternative [cache storage](https://www.yiiframework.com/doc/guide/2.0/en/caching-data#supported-cache-storage) layer by overriding the `cache` application component from `config/app.php`.

 ::: tip
 To help avoid key collisions with non-standard cache drivers, set a unique application `id`.
-See the  [Craft starter project](https://github.com/craftcms/craft/blob/main/config/app.php#L23) for an example of how this is configured, then run the following command to append a `CRAFT_APP_ID` variable to your `.env` file:
+See the  [Craft starter project](https://github.com/craftcms/craft/blob/main/config/app.php#L23) for an example of how this is configured, then run the following command to generate and append a `CRAFT_APP_ID` value to your `.env` file:

     php craft setup/app-id
 :::